microsoft/farmvibes-ai/docs/source/docfiles/markdown/AKS.md

 The script will create a new resource group with the specified name, and use it to create the cluster, also creating it if it doesn't exist.

+**NOTE**: We recommend you use an empty resource group to create your cluster.
+If you ever need to destroy your cluster, all changes in your subscription will be restricted to that resource group.

-An example creation command is shown below:
+An example setup command is shown below:

 ```bash
 farmvibes-ai remote setup \